 As with any other noxious gas, carbon dioxide is classified as an occupational hazard; its levels are monitored and federally regulated in various industrial settings to insure safe respiration.
-The US Department of Labor, for example, considers 400 ppm to be the outdoor norm for $CO_2$ exposure, and 800 ppm the indoor norm.
-According to a $CO_2$ monitor salesman I spoke with, 1,500 ppm "is when you start to see effects."
-In fact, the majority of his sales were to school districts because of concerns about the dangers of carbon dioxide to children's school performance: "We need to break up the $CO_2$ concentration in schools."
+The US Department of Labor, for example, considers 400 ppm to be the outdoor norm for CO2 exposure, and 800 ppm the indoor norm.
+According to a CO2 monitor salesman I spoke with, 1,500 ppm "is when you start to see effects."
+In fact, the majority of his sales were to school districts because of concerns about the dangers of carbon dioxide to children's school performance: "We need to break up the CO2 concentration in schools."
 At 5,000 ppm, metabolic stress and narcosis or a depressed state of consciousness can set in.

 Seen through its somatic history, carbon dioxide comes to be palpable through industrial techniques and standards developed to exploit its potentials, mitigate its harms, or protect breath.
 That history consigns humans and nonhumans (rodents, cattle, and refugees) to the structures of research and the rubble of modern war.
 It also becomes an exercise in securing what the philosopher Achille Mbembe calls "the universal right to breath."
 Following the death of George Floyd, whose public assassination by police chokehold ignited protests against racist policing and anti-Blackness around the world, Mbembe writes, "Caught in the stranglehold of injustice and inequality, much of humanity is threatened by a great [suffocation]" and this sense "spreads far and wide."

-Today, threats to breath are all around as "[w]e are adding planet-warming carbon dioxide to the atmosphere at a rate faster than at any point in human history since the beginning of industrialization."
-CO2 toxicity has been calculated extensively (from the science of the fight-or-flight response to occupational safety and even bomb shelter survival).
+25 the science of the fight-or-flight response to occupational safety and even bomb shelter survival).
 When it comes to planetary risk, a terrible disjuncture remains between the scale of the threat and the pace of collective efforts to stop its cascading impacts.
-There is a failure of imagination, which the writer Amitav Ghosh calls a "great derangement," when it comes to connecting the burning of fossil fuels and $CO_2$ rise to our altered present.
+There is a failure of imagination, which the writer Amitav Ghosh calls a "great derangement," when it comes to connecting the burning of fossil fuels and $\rm CO_2$ rise to our altered present.
 Politicians with no vision beyond the next election cycle normalize the derangement, or the idea that our horizons, so truncated, will never allow us to meet conditions where they are.